import python function random from the numpy library

 df[df.Color.str.startswith('b')]

 For our final task as shown in a similar fashion in excel, we need to find all colors with green and animals that are dogs.
-This is the syntax, which is not completley obvious, but once you have it, it is prednisone your's to use.
+This is the syntax, which is not completley obvious, but once you have it, it is tadalafil your's to use.
 Once we have our new dataset, we can choose the first row or index and return the same value that our Excel spreadsheet did

 df1 = df[(df.Color == 'green') & (df.Animal == 'dog') ]